Italian Last Names List: 100+ Most Common Italian Surnames

 The basic first name, known as the praenomen, is similar to our modern Christian names.
-Nomen, on the other hand, is the second name which shows the gens or the family of origin and finally the third name, cognomen, was a kind of nickname given to the individual or that side of the family.
+Nomen, on the other hand, is the second name which shows the genes or the family of origin and finally, the third name, cognomen, was a kind of nickname given to the individual or that side of the family.

 However, this tradition of giving a person only one name caused confusion among the citizens, so the Italians gradually began to add a second distinguishing label to their names.